BobWritesCode/server-directory-website/README.md

 ![Verification email](./README_Images/feat_signup_email_verify.png)

-Once the user visits the link in the email they will be taken to the page to show that their emaila ddress is now verified and they can now login.
+Once the user visits the link in the email they will be taken to the page to show that their email address is now verified and they can now login.

 <details><summary>Screenshot</summary>